 - Be resilient as new teachers and within long careers in education

 Modeled after medical residencies, teacher residencies best prepare effective teachers for marginalized populations.
-Recognizing that residencies are often prohibitively expensive for teacher candidates, the Claremont Fellows program offers a living stipend, scholarship/tuition support, and a guaranteed job at an Alliance charter school after graduation.
+Recognizing that residencies are often prohibitively expensive for teacher candidates, the Claremont Fellows program offers a $45K living stipend.

 Funding & Benefits

-In exchange for a commitment to teach for three years in an Alliance school after completing the residency, Claremont Fellows receive:
+In exchange for a commitment to teach for three years in a qualifying high-need school after completing the residency, Claremont Fellows receive:

-- Year-long residency opportunity with an effective teacher in an Alliance school
+- Full-time, year-long residency opportunity with an effective mentor teacher at a qualifying high-need school

 - High-quality, evidence-based, critical social justice induction program for two years after the residency leading to a California “clear” or permanent credential